Updated: Jan 6

-While this could have been suggested earlier we felt it best that you take the time to get the fundamentals down of sales, your product, your offer, etc. down first before jumping on social media, getting distracted and making a mess of things.
+While this could have been suggested earlier we felt it best that you take the time to get down the fundamentals of sales, your product, your offer, etc. first before jumping on social media, getting distracted, and making a mess of things.

-Note: Check with your organisation marketing head or your team lead to understand if there are any social media protocols.
+Note: Check with your organisation's marketing head or your team lead to understand if there are any social media protocols.

 There you have it!
 That's your guide to getting your first 90 days in sales off on the right track.

-If you focus on serving your customer better, listening to their concerns, building a genuine relationship with them then that will be your start to having a successful career in sales.
+If you focus on serving your customers better, listening to their concerns, building a genuine relationship with them then that will be your start to having a successful career in sales.